 - Maintain good hygiene to prevent your baby from catching a cold.

 - Always cover your sneezes and coughs with the crook of your arm or a hanky.

-Home Remedies For Chest Congestion In Babies:
+Home Remedies For Baby Congestion Relief:

-Some of the best and effective home remedies for congested chest in infants are given as follows:
+Some of the best and most effective home remedies for congested chest in infants are given as follows: